Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Introduction

-Among many supervised ML algorithms, tree ensembles such as those from Random Forests (RF) \cite{Breiman2001} and gradient boosted decision trees \cite{friedman2001greedy} stand out as they enjoy both state-of-the-art prediction performance in a variety of practical problems and lead to relatively simple interpretations \cite{strobl2007unbiased,louppe2013,zhou2020a,loecher2020unbiased,li2019}. { To interpret a tree ensemble model, two questions are central: \begin{itemize} \item \textbf{Feature importance}: What \textit{features} are important for the model's prediction? \item \textbf{Interaction importance}:What \textit{interactions among features} are important for the model's prediction? \end{itemize} } While many studies (see \cite{strobl2007unbiased,zhou2020a,li2019,loecher2020unbiased} and the references therein) focus on the RF feature importance, there are relatively few works on the second question.
+While many studies (see \cite{strobl2007unbiased,zhou2020a,li2019,loecher2020unbiased} and the references therein) focus on the RF feature importance, there are relatively few results on the second question.
 In genetics, Wan et al. and Yoshida and Koike \cite{wan2009,yoshida2011} seek (higher-order) gene-interactions (or epistasis) by extracting genetic variant interactions from paths of ensembles of fitted decision trees.
 Wan et al. \cite{wan2009} use MegaSNPHunter based on boosting trees and interpret all groups of features that jointly appear on one of the decision paths as a candidate interaction.
-Yoshida and Koike \cite{yoshida2011} propose to rank interactions of genetic variants based on how often they appear together on decision paths in a RF tree ensemble.
-Recently, iterative Random Forests (iRF) \cite{Basu2017} is proposed to seek predictive, stable, and high-order non-linear feature interactions.
-Even though iRF uses the idea that the set of interacting features often appear together on individual decision paths of a tree in an RF ensemble as in Yoshida and Koike \cite{yoshida2011}, it uses several other ideas: iRF incorporates a soft dimension reduction step via iterative re-weighting of features in terms of their Gini importances, in order to stabilize individual decision paths in the trees.
+Yoshida and Koike \cite{yoshida2011} propose to rank interactions of genetic variants based on how often they appear together on decision paths in an RF tree ensemble.
+Recently, iterative Random Forests (iRF) \cite{Basu2017} is proposed to seek predictive, stable, and high-order non-linear or Boolean feature interactions.
+Even though iRF uses the idea that the set of interacting features often appear together on individual decision paths of a tree in an RF ensemble as in Yoshida and Koike \cite{yoshida2011}, it uses several other ideas.
+That is, iRF incorporates a soft dimension reduction step via iterative re-weighting of features in terms of their Gini importance, in order to stabilize individual decision paths in the trees.
 Using the random intersection trees (RIT) \cite{shah2014random} algorithm, iRF extracts stable interactions of arbitrary order in a computationally efficient way, even when the number of features is large.
-There is very positive evidence that iRF extracts predictive, stable, and high-order interaction information from RF in genomics and other fields \cite{Basu2017,Kumbier2018,cliff2019high}.
+There is very positive evidence that iRF extracts predictive, stable, and high-order Boolean interaction information from RF in genomics and other fields \cite{Basu2017,Kumbier2018,cliff2019high}.
+While all the works mentioned above provide strong empirical evidence that interactions extracted from the ensemble of decision trees via RF or iRF are informative about underlying biological functional relationships, there are no theoretical results regarding interaction discovery using RF, iRF, or other tree-based methods.
+In this paper, as a first step towards understanding the interaction discovery property of tree-based methods, we investigate a key idea in the previous works \cite{wan2009,yoshida2011,Basu2017}, namely, that frequent joint appearance of features on decision paths in the RF tree ensemble suggests an interaction.